Holiday Rentals in Sydney: Which Areas Are Best?

 Public transport: There is a train station at Bondi Junction.
 From here there are several buses to the beach.
 Buses also leave from the city.

-Good holiday apartment options in Bondi
+Good Holiday Apartments in Bondi

 Lots of people don’t realise that Tripadvisor also lists vacation rentals.
 They also offer buyer protection, which I find makes me feel more comfortable than booking directly.
 Many of the properties listed on other sites also appear here, including many Airbnb’s.
 So if you are not comfortable using that platform then double-check if the property is also listed on this site.
 There are a few rentals on Tripadvisor with no reviews, so the buyer protection makes me feel more comfortable.

 Airbnb is very popular in Sydney and is generally fine to use.
 However, be extra careful around New Year’s Eve and holiday periods as having a host cancel your booking at this time of year can be devastating.
 Make sure you use a super host or someone with excellent reviews.
 We have seen several cases of Airbnb hosts pulling out weeks from Christmas leaving the guests scrambling for a hotel room.
 Most bookings are fine but perhaps do not book a first time listing.
-If you have not used Airbnb before you can use our code for a discount on your first booking.

 The best-known apartment rental supplier in Australia, I have used Stayz many times, I have also used HomeAway, and now they have merged their inventory is even larger.
 I believe you can book these properties with confidence.